 Please Contact Us for questions.

 If you would like to begin the process, please fill out a Pre-Screening Application to ensure you meet basic income qualifications.
 Our staff will contact you if you are eligible to move forward.
+DO NOT fill out this application for repairs or other inquiries.
+Your repair request will not be considered if you use this form.

 Habitat is a long-term housing solution.
 If you are selected for our program, it typically takes 1-2 years before you would move into your new home.
 This is because there are requirements you must meet, a lot must be selected, and then your home is built from scratch.
 Generally, the more quickly you complete your requirements, the more quickly you will move through the program.